shalg5/shalg5/README.md

 # Hi there, I'm Shalin Gund 👋

-I'm a BI Engineer & Analyst with 3+ years of experience building robust ETL pipelines, optimizing cloud solutions, and creating interactive data visualizations.
+I'm a BI Engineer & Analyst with 3+ years of experience building robust ETL pipelines, optimizing cloud solutions, and creating interactive data visualizations to support strategic decision-making.
 I’m passionate about transforming raw data into actionable insights.

 ## 🔍 About Me
 - **Dual Expertise:** Merging data engineering and data analytics to drive impactful solutions.